 “It didn’t matter what they did to him.
 They diagnosed him with depression.
 Of course, he’s depressed—his wife had died—but he was not suffering from depression.
 He was suffering from grief.
 So here they are loading him up with anti-depressants and sleeping pills, acupuncture, meditation, music therapy, casting out demons—hell, I’m surprised they didn’t bleed the poor man!
 But nobody bothered to treat his grief.
 A simple human emotion that we all experience, and nobody bothered to treat it.
 They couldn’t understand that they could dope him up, pray over him, use him as a pin cushion… they could even hit him over the head with a sledge hammer, but the moment he rolled over and felt that empty space he was wide awake again… and grieving.”
 I sigh.

 “Stoley and I talked that night until well after midnight.
 We talked about his wife and their kids, about his memories, their trip to Disneyland.
 We talked about a cruise that he had taken her on three months before she was killed.
-And you know what Stoley did at about 12:35?”
+And you know what Stoley did at about 12:35 that morning?”
 I look at Ron, who sits there waiting for an answer.

 “That’s a wonderful story, Ana, but why are you telling me this?”
 Ron asks.